-The establishment and support of each of the following for a have been approved by the Board and have all received a governance handbook from the IAPC.
+The establishment and support of each of the following fora have been approved by the Board and have all received a governance handbook from the IAPC.

-Education and

-Research Forum IAPC continue to support the excellent work carried out by this forum.
+Education and Research Forum IAPC continue to support the excellent work carried out by this forum.
 They plan and prepare the Seminar each year which supports our number 1 strategic goal.

-Ethics Forum The newly established ethics forum will play a pivotal role in the development of discussion papers, policy papers and submissions in response to ethical questions raised by strengthen our voice in terms of the delivery of palliative care treatments and legislation.
+Ethics Forum The newly established ethics forum will play a pivotal role in the development of discussion papers, policy papers and submissions in response to ethical questions raised by Government, IAPC Board members or other sources.
+Pharmacy Forum The re-establishment of the Pharmacy forum in 2022 will strengthen our voice in terms of the delivery of palliative care treatments and legislation.
+Nursing Forum When the nursing forum is re-established and has a mandate this forum too will lead out on issues relating to nursing within the palliative care environment.